 Police: Four in custody after drive-by shooting in Ponchatoula Wednesday night

-PONCHATOULA - Four men are in custody after pursuing and shooting at a man on a dirt bike Wednesday night.
+PONCHATOULA - Four men were arrested for a drive-by shooting Wednesday night after they pursued and shot at a man on a dirt bike.

 The Ponchatoula Police Department responded to the shooting at the corner of Methvin Drive and North 15th Street around 7:15 p.m.
 Wednesday.